SteelSeal/MangoTrioNet/README.md

 A project made by Kantaphon Sujjapong to classify a mango leaf image given by the user.
 (Capable of 3 classes: FaLan, Keaw_Sawoey, NamDokMai_Seethong and including a None class for out-of-distribution detection)

 * When running one of these notebooks, you might encounter errors at the import cell.
-Just restart your colab runtime and run everything again.
+Just **restart your colab runtime** and **run everything again.**

 *⚠️ This project is under development, please use it at your own risk.*

 Key Features

-Leaf Classification: Predicts 3 Thai mango leaf types using a fine-tuned MobileNetV3-Large model.
+**Leaf Classification:** Predicts 3 Thai mango leaf types using a fine-tuned MobileNetV3-Large model.

-OOD Filtering: Uses a None class to handle non-leaf or irrelevant pictures smoothly.
+**OOD Filtering**: Uses a None class to handle non-leaf or irrelevant pictures smoothly.

-Auto Preprocessing: Automatically removes background noises with rembg and resizes images to $224 \times 224$ before guessing.
+**Auto Preprocessing:** Automatically removes background noises with rembg and resizes images to $224 \times 224$ before guessing.

 ---